UWB-Biocomputing/Graphitti/docs/RebuildNotes/LayoutsNotes.md

 there is no reason why setupSim cant do all of these things.

-// this method is like neuron type map but identifies which are endogenously active.
+// this method is like vertex type map but identifies which are endogenously active.
 /*
  *  Populates the starter map.
  *  Selects num_endogenously_active_neurons excitory neurons and converts them into starter neurons.
  *
- *  @param  num_neurons number of neurons to have in the map.
+ *  @param  num_neurons number of vertices to have in the map.
  */
 void Layout::initStarterMap(const int num_neurons)
 {